JeremyRubin/BTCSpark/README.md

 The goal of BTCSpark is to offer high quality, easy to use, performant, and free software to Bitcoin developers and analysts.

+NOTE: BTCSpark is currently unmaintained.
+BlockSci is a similar project with better performance, available [here](https://github.com/citp/BlockSci).

 Benchmarks
 ----------